chrisbeardy/nextcloud-docker-raspberrypi-tutorial/README.md

 docker run -d -p 8000:8000 -p 9000:9000 --name=portainer --restart=always -v /var/run/docker.sock:/var/run/docker.sock -v portainer_data:/data portainer/portainer-ce
 ```

 Navigate to `http://<pi-ip-address>:9000`.
-Setup the admin username and password.the the next page, select `Docker` as the container environment to manage.
+Setup the admin username and password.
+On the the next page, select `Get Started` to managethe local docker environment.
 You will now be brought to the portainer homepage.

 More info can be found in portainer's [docs](https://documentation.portainer.io/v2.0/deploy/ceinstalldocker/).